This article explains how to easily add music to your YouTube videos on the YouTube platform.

 Step 7.
 Tidying up the Added Music

-The added music may be out of sync, longer than video duration, amongst other things.
+The added music may be out of sync, longer than the video duration, among other things.
 Find the following options on the audio page.

 Use YouTube studio for adding music from the platform’s library.
 They have a variety of licenses for their audio files.
 Or, take benefit of FilmForth’s ability to add music to your YouTube video in under a minute.
 Make sure to have an appropriate license for the music you are using in your YouTube videos.
 Using copyrighted music can land you and your channel in trouble.